Wholesale Car Club is temporarily down. In the meantime, post in the Wholesale Car Club Forum

 Why it matters

-Mint or LNIB (Like New In Box) describes a pre-owned watch in near-perfect condition.
+Mint, which dealers often write as Mint / LNIB, describes a pre-owned watch in near-perfect condition.
 It's been worn enough to remove factory plastics but shows no meaningful wear marks.
 For Rolex and other heavy-resale brands, Mint is the most common condition listing on the secondary market.
+LNIB is the same idea written as a listing abbreviation, and it carries the extra promise that the original box comes with it.

 Mint is not unworn.
 Expect light desk-diving marks under bright light.
 If a seller's photos show any dings or scratches, the listing should not call the watch Mint.